Weak measurements, non-classicality and negative probability: Preliminaries

 \subsubsection{Disjunction}

 Conjunction is but one logical operation.
-The pseudo-projections that represent the disjunction (OR) may be obtained by employing standard rules.
-Thus, for example, the disjunction of two events when the observables $M$ and $N$ respectively take values $m_i$ and $n_j$, i.e., $M= m_i$ OR $N = n_j$, is represented by the pseudo-projection
+The PPs, that represent the disjunction (OR), may be obtained by employing standard rules.
+Thus, for example, the disjunction of two events when the observables $M$ and $N$ respectively take values $m_i$ and $n_j$, i.e., $M= m_i$ OR $N = n_j$, is represented by the PP,

 which is simply the quantum representative of the indicator function for the union: $1_{S_i \cup S_j} = 1_{S_i} + 1_{S_j} - 1_{S_i \cap S_j}$.
-Here $S_i, S_j$ and $S_{i}\cap S_j$ represent the supports for the events $M=m_i$, $N=n_j$ and $(M=m_i$ AND $N=n_j)$ respectively.
+Here $S_i, S_j$ and $S_{i}\cap S_j$ represent the supports for the events, $M=m_i$, $N=n_j$ and $(M=m_i$ AND $N=n_j)$ respectively.